JMS Burn & Reconstruction Center

 EMS, Fire and Rescue (Scene Treatment of Burn Victims)

 JMS is committed to the care and treatment of all burn injury victims.
-The following guidelines have been developed so that you, as a scene responder, can properly triage and treat burn victims.
-You can request a laminated copy of Recommendations for Treatment of Burn Victims by calling 1-877-863-9595.
+Guidelines have been developed so that you, as a scene responder, can properly triage and treat burn victims.
+You can request a copy of Recommendations for Treatment of Burn Victims by calling 1-877-863-9595.

 Schedule a Speaker For Your Team